Thiagobc23/COVID-19/README.md

 # CBC News Articles
 An analysis of over [3,500 CBC articles](https://www.kaggle.com/ryanxjhan/cbc-news-coronavirus-articles-march-26) about the COVID-19 pandemic.

-Most mentioned words in titles:
+Most mentioned words in the titles:
 ![titles](https://i.imgur.com/3TU5JZZ.png)

-I've used VADER to analyze the sentiment polarity of those articles, VADER uses a dictionary to assign scores to the words while considering their location within the text and punctuations to score the document with a proportion of each sentiment contained on it.
-Those sentiments are named negative, positive and neutral.
+I've used VADER to analyze the sentiment polarity of those articles, it uses a dictionary to assign scores to the words while considering their location within the text, punctuations, and other gramatical variables to score the document with a proportion of each sentiment polarity contained on it.
+Those polarities are classified as negative, positive and neutral.

-After getting the proportions for each sentiment VADER calculates a compound.
-The compound is a normalized sum of all proportions, from -1 (completely negative) to 1 (completely positive).

-Some of the semantic contexts considered by VADER are:

-        Conjunctions	    E.g.: 'I like your X, but your Y is very bad';
-        Negation Flips 	    E.g.: 'This is not really the greatest';
-        Degrees		    E.g.: 'This is good' vs 'This is extremely good';
-        Capitalization 	    E.g.: 'this is GREAT' vs 'this is great';
-        Punctuation		    E.g.: 'this is great!!!' vs 'this is great';

 Overall Polarity:
 ![Overall](https://i.imgur.com/Qrt9Tsj.png)